quinnmcphail/fpresults/README.md

-React implementation of scrolling race results using React.
+Implementation of scrolling race results using React.